Illustration by Kyle Webster

-The Boat is a perfect example of visual storytelling.
+The Boat is one of the most impressive examples of visual storytelling in our list of parallax website designs.
 This website takes visitors on a journey online.
-The entire story consists of 6 chapters, and as you scroll down, the parallax makes you feel the story — the illustrations paired with the text and audio immerse you in a visual narrative.
+The entire story consists of six chapters, and as you scroll down, the parallax makes you feel the story.
+The illustrations are also paired with the text and audio to immerse you in the visual narrative.

-BeerCamp’s designers found an unexpected way to use parallax.
-The website uses a zooming effect to captivate visitors around one central focal point.
-The site consists of 5 pages; each page is represented as a layer of content that zooms-in as you scroll the page.
+BeerCamp’s designers used parallax graphics to create a 3D website design.
+This website uses a zooming effect to captivate visitors around one central focal point.
+The site consists of five pages; each page is represented as a layer of content that zooms in as you scroll the page.
 Paired with bright colors and bold typography, this parallax effect creates a truly memorable experience for the site’s visitors.

 5. Marcin Dmoch

 Marcin Dmoch is an art director who decided to use a parallax effect for his web portfolio.
-The website is divided into three sections — About, Work, Contacts.
-The parallax is used to connect different parts — each section is pinned and unpinned as the user scrolls the page.
+The website is divided into three sections: About, Work, and Contacts.
+Parallax is used to connect these different sections, and each section is pinned and unpinned as the user scrolls the page.

 6. Anton & Irene

-Anton & Irene website is an excellent example of pairing great aesthetics with excellent functionality.
-When you visit a site, you see the silhouettes of two persons.
-As you start scrolling down, the silhouettes move away and give more room for the valuable information.
+The Anton & Irene website is an excellent example of pairing great aesthetics with excellent functionality.
+When you visit the site, you see the silhouettes of two people.
+As you start scrolling down, the silhouettes move away and give more room for valuable information.

-All examples that we saw above have one thing in common — the parallax effects were created using a vertical scroll.
-But Hot Dot follows an entirely different approach — it uses a horizontal scroll.
-As you scroll, the pages move from left to right, and visitors see beautiful transitions with a smooth 3D parallax effect.
+Most of the examples we saw above have one thing in common: Their parallax effects were created using vertical scroll.
+But Long Shot Features follows an entirely different approach using a horizontal parallax scroll.
+As you scroll, the pages move from left to right, and visitors see beautiful transitions with a smooth, animated effect.

-Porschevolution is a one page website that shows the evolution of Porsche design since the very first days of the carmaker.
-It gives visitors a unique ability to check-out how Porsche design transformed over time and envision the upcoming model by 2020.
+Porschevolution is a one-page website that shows the evolution of Porsche design since 1875.
+It gives visitors the unique ability to check out how Porsche’s designs transformed over time and where the carmaker’s designs are headed in the future.
 Page navigation is achieved via a smooth page sliding effect created using parallax.

 9. Feed Music

-Feed Music aims to create immersive digital experiences.
+Feed Music has parallax website design that aims to create a truly immersive digital experience.
 A split-screen layout features images paired with contextual information.
-Designers use parallax to pin information details to the image — as the user scrolls the page, they see new information blocks and the relevant visual image.
+Designers used parallax to pin information details to the image, and as the user scrolls the page, they see new information blocks and the relevant visual image.

 10. Melanie Daveid

-Melanie Daveid’s website is another example of one page website that pairs creativity with functionality.
-As you scroll the page down, you see sections with detailed information about Melanie’s experience, her works, and her contact information.
-At the time when you reach the bottom of the page, you will be delighted with a nice visual effect.
+Melanie Daveid’s website is another example of a one-page website that pairs creativity with functionality.
+As you scroll down the page, you see sections with detailed information about Melanie’s experience, her work, and her contact information.
+When you reach the bottom of the page, you will be delighted with a nice visual effect.